shiffman/shiffman.net/teaching/a2z/generate/index.md

 }
 {% endhighlight %}

 This technique is known as a Markov Chain.
-A [Markov Chain](http://en.wikipedia.org/wiki/Markov_chain) can be described as a sequence of random "states" where each new state is conditional only on the previous state.
+A [Markov Chain](http://en.wikipedia.org/wiki/Markov_chain) can be described as a sequence of random “states” where each new state is conditional only on the previous state.
 An example of a Markov Chain is [monopoly](http://www.bewersdorff-online.de/amonopoly/).
-The "next" state of the monopoly board depends on the current state and the roll of the dice.
-It doesn't matter how we got to that current state, only what it is at the moment.
+The next state of the monopoly board depends on the current state and the roll of the dice.
+It doesn’t matter how we got to that current state, only what it is at the moment.
 A game like blackjack, for example, is different in that the deal of the cards is dependent on the history of many previous deals (assuming a single-deck not continuously shuffled.)

-Using an n-gram model, can use a markov chain to generate text where each new word or character is dependent on the previous word (or character) or sequence of words (or characters).
-For example. given the phrase "I have to" we might say the next word is 50% likely to be "go", 30% likely to be "run" and 20% likely to be "pee."
+Using an N-gram model, can use a markov chain to generate text where each new word or character is dependent on the previous word (or character) or sequence of words (or characters).
+For example. given the phrase “I have to” we might say the next word is 50% likely to be “go”, 30% likely to be “run” and 20% likely to be “pee.”
 We can construct these word sequence probabilities based on a large corpus of source texts.
-Here, for example, is the full set of ngrams of order 2 and their possible outcomes in the phrase: "to be or not to be, that is the question."
+Here, for example, is the full set of ngrams of order 2 and their possible outcomes in the phrase: “to be or not to be, that is the question.”

 {% highlight javascript %}
 var ngrams = {